ApoorvaAyyala/GCP-Gen-AI-Internship/README.md

 ⋆ Using a text query as input, searched for contextual answers using both text and images
 ### 9. Responsible AI for Developers: Fairness & Bias
+I've learnt to:

+• Explored the toxicity text dataset
+• Built and train a toxicity classification model
+• Checked the model bias by plotting the prediction results
+• Applied MinDiff technique using TensorFlow Model Remediation library
+• Compared the result between the baseline and MinDiff models

+#### Mitigate Bias with MinDiff in TensorFlow Lab's Key Takeaways: